Resilience & Livelihoods

 Savings & Self-Help Groups

-Training is provided to the savings and self-help groups on how to save, even on a very limited income, and how to make loans to group members for income generation.
-Early in a savings or self-help group's life, a small loan may be extended to buy bananas from a farmer to sell at a local market.
-The loan is repaid and the profit kept by the member taking the loan.
-As group members' incomes grow, the small business opportunities grow too.
+Group members receive training on how to save—even on a very limited income—and how to provide small loans from the group for income-generating activities.
+In the early stages, for example, a member might take a small loan to buy bananas from a farmer and sell them at a local market.
+The loan is repaid, and the profit remains with the borrower.
+As members’ incomes grow, so do the group’s savings and opportunities to start and expand small businesses.

 Technical & Vocational Education & Training